hkevin01/Llama-GPU/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Updates (2025)
+- Enforcement contact: Please report violations via GitHub issues or email llama-gpu-maintainers@protonmail.com
+- All contributors must follow the latest standards for respectful, inclusive, and collaborative behavior.
+- See CONTRIBUTING.md for workflow and reporting details.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],